lfost42/BrailleOrder/README.md

 ![My App](./app.png)

-A tool to help braille transcribers format the Special Symbols page.
+A app that helps braille transcribers format the Special Symbols page.

-Identity and role based access allows users to report issues or file requests to update or modify the app and database.
-Admins may research the validity of database update requests and approve them.
+Identity and role based access allows users to file requests to update or modify the special symbols database.
+Admins may approve or deny the request after appropriate research.

 ## WALKTHROUGH